TVS Supply Chain Solutions files draft papers with Sebi to mop up funds via IPO | Business

 According to market sources, the size of the initial public offering will be Rs 5,000 crore.

-The company may consider a pre-IPO placement aggregating up to crore.
+The company may consider a pre-IPO placement aggregating up to Rs 400 crore.
 If such placement is completed, the fresh issue size will be reduced, as per the draft papers.

 Proceeds from the fresh issue to the tune of Rs 1,166 crore will be used to repay debt and Rs 75.2 crore will be deployed towards the capitalisation of its strategically important subsidiaries in Germany, USA and Thailand.